 Things You Should Have on Your Website

-- Contact Information: Have a way for fans to contact you and a way for press/promoters/manager/other industry people to reach you.
+Have a way for fans to contact you and a way for press/promoters/manager/other industry people to reach you.
 If you have a PR company, a manager, a label or so on that should fielding certain requests for you, then make sure their contact information is there as well.
-This is really important.
+It is really important.
 If you have, say, an agent and everyone is contacting you instead of them to book shows, it creates a lot of confusion.

-- News Section: Whether you call it a blog or a news section, have one part of your site that receives regular updates.
-This is where you can announce new releases and tours, but it is also where you create a more personal connection with your fans.
+Whether you call it a blog or a news section, have one part of your site that receives regular updates.
+It is where you can announce new releases and tours, but it is also where you create a more personal connection with your fans.
 Tell them about being in the studio, write about your new favorite song—anything that gives them a glimpse behind the scenes.
 Be sure to keep this section fresh.
-"Last update: Nov, 2015" is not a welcoming sight to see.
+"Last update: Nov 2015" is not a welcoming sight to see.

 Things You Shouldn't Have on Your Website

-- Spelling Errors: OK, we all make typos.
+OK, we all make typos.
 I happen to be something of a queen of such mistakes.
 However, do your best to catch them and pay special attention to words that are associated with your music career.
-What I'm saying here is: don't be "songwritter."
+What I'm saying here is: don't be "songwriter."
 Use a spell check program and encourage your family and friends to set aside concerns over your delicate ego and point out mistakes that you have made.